Université Laval: Programs

 As of 2002, Université Laval offered over 350 programs to more than 38,000 students.
 The university also attracts more than 2,500 foreign students annually, and has almost 1,000 students drawn from Canadian provinces outside of Quebec.
 Many students come to the university for the Français pour non-francophones program that offers instruction in French as a second language to students from Canada and around the world.
-It is also the only university in Quebec which trains forestry engineers.
-Since the mid-1980s, Université Laval has offered distance learning; over 30 programs and 400 courses are offered by distance learning, of which 80% are accessible from the internet.
+It is also the only university in Quebec that trains forestry engineers.

+Since the mid-1980s, Université Laval has offered distance learning; over 30 programs and 400 courses are offered by distance learning, of which 80% are accessible from the Internet.

 Faculties and schools

 Research

 Université Laval holds four of the 19 Canada Excellence Research Chairs awarded nationwide: Canada Excellence Research Chair in Remote Sensing of Canada's New Arctic Frontier, Canada Research Excellence Chair in the Microbiome-Endocannabinoidome Axis in Metabolic Health, Canada Excellence Research Chair in Photonic Innovations, and Communication and Canada Excellence Research Chair in Neurophotonics.
 The university has also received research funding from Huawei but has kept the details of the funding confidential.

+Université Laval is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.